gadolby/GopAga2.0-Genome/README_geneevo.md

-### Step 7: Use Prottest to determine the best substitution matrix for maximum likelihood phylogenetic reconstruction
+### Step 7: Determine substitution model

+Here we used Prottest to determine the best substitution matrix for tree reconstruction

 > Requires ProtTest